We’re currently a three-man operation, and couldn’t thank you enough for your interest in our past, present and future.

 Such as Daniel,

-I truly hope you enjoy what we’re creating here, and if you’re interested in future updates, please do consider subscribing (it’s free).
+I truly hope you enjoy what we’re creating here, and if you’re interested in future updates, please do hit the link below to subscribe.
 We send emails 24 hours before our posts go live on social media so you can be the first, to be the first.